markoblogo/cropto-v0/replit.md

 ## System Architecture

 ### Frontend
 The frontend is built with React and TypeScript, using Vite, `shadcn/ui` (Radix UI), and Tailwind CSS for a customizable financial-themed interface.
 State management uses TanStack Query and React Hook Form with Zod.
 Wouter handles client-side routing.
+Internationalization (i18n) is implemented using `react-i18next` with support for English and Ukrainian languages.

 ### Backend
 The backend is an Express.js application in TypeScript, providing a RESTful JSON API.
 It features a flexible authentication system with Supabase (production) or file-based (`db.json`) for development, using bcrypt and JWT for security, supporting 'farmer', 'trader', and 'broker' roles.
 A database abstraction layer ensures transaction safety.
 Shared Zod schemas are used for data validation.
 A margin check job system calculates intrinsic value, P&L, triggers margin calls, and generates notifications.
 Security middleware blocks unauthorized Supabase service role key usage.